TheFibonacciEffect/EAW-Mod/Readme.md

           4. Open the corresponding file, for example STORY_SANDBOX_56_EMPIRE.XML
           5. Add the entry under `<!-- Spawn Tech Level 1 Heroes -->`
    8. You're done, have fun!

+# Units Added
+- Reprisal Star Destroyer
+  - Star Destroyer of Admiral Ozzel
+- 501 Legion
+  - Has doubble the firerate of ordinary stormtroopers and the ability to sprint
+- Eli Vanto
+  - Redruces Price of Tartan Patrol Cruisers
+  - Gives a slight movement speed bonus in combat
+  - Reduces Production Time for Vehicles by half
+  - Reduces Production time for Tartan Patrol Cruisers by 75%
+- Emperor Palpetine
+  - Emporer Palpetine now comes with two imperial Guards